27 Stunning Smoking Statistics & Facts (2021 Edition)

 Smoking is the number one cause of preventable disease and death.
 1 in 5 deaths is due to cigarette smoking.
 At the moment, 16 million Americans are living with some kind of a disease caused by smoking.

-15. Smoking increases the risk of developing lung cancer by 25 times.
+16. Smoking increases the risk of developing lung cancer by 25 times.

 Smoking and lung cancer statistics are very grim.
-And they are similarly awful for other conditions too.
+And they are similarly awful for other conditions, too.
 For example, you are 2 to 4 times more likely to have a stroke if you smoke.
 Coronary heart disease has an identical probability.
 The chances of dying from chronic obstructive pulmonary disease (COPD) are 12 to 13 times higher too.

-Smoking During Pregnancy – Statistics & Facts
+Smoking During Pregnancy Statistics & Facts

 19. E-cigarettes are not safe to use in pregnancy.

 Even electronic cigarettes are unsafe for the baby.
 They still contain nicotine, which can permanently cause damage to the fetus’s brain and lungs.
 Vaping cannabis oil is not recommended either.

 21. Smoking cigarettes during pregnancy feeds the baby with arsenic.